Colbert Isn't Buying Trump's Explanation for Not Wearing a Mask (Video)

-Shocking no one, Stephen Colbert doesn’t buy Donald Trump’s explanation for why he didn’t wear a mask at an unintentionally hilarious mask factory visit, and on Wednesday’s “The Late Show,” Colbert compared Trump’s behavior to an arsonist version of Smokey the Bear.
+Shocking no one, Stephen Colbert doesn’t buy Donald Trump’s explanation for why he didn’t wear a mask during his visit this week to an Arizona mask factory.
+On Wednesday’s “The Late Show,” Colbert compared Trump’s behavior to an arsonist version of Smokey the Bear.

 As everyone by now knows, on Tuesday Trump toured a mask manufacturing facility owned by industrial products manufacturer Honeywell, located in Phoenix.
-The visit is best known for the bizarre footage where Trump’s conversation with a factory official is drowned out by the song “Live and Let Die,” which was blasted over the loudspeakers.
+The visit is best known for the bizarre footage where Trump’s conversation with a factory official is drowned out by the Guns N’ Roses rendition of the song “Live and Let Die,” which was blasted over the loudspeakers.
 But more notably, Trump didn’t wear a mask despite numerous signs noting that they were mandatory.

 “And you’re supposed to be setting an example,” Colbert continued.
 “Do the right thing.
 You don’t see Smokey the Bear saying this,” at which point the scene changed to a cartoon in which the famous U.S. Forest Service mascot turns out to be a firebug.